 Best time to visit: Year round, especially during the seasonal festivals

-One of the dog-friendly gardens that I’m most eager to visit but haven’t yet had a to chance to see is the Mayfield Garden in Oberon.
+One of the most spectacular dog-friendly gardens in NSW is the Mayfield Garden in Oberon.
 This huge privately run garden has been opened daily to the public since 2017, except for Christmas Day and Boxing Day.

 Mayfield is actually two gardens in one: the publicly accessible Mayfield Garden and the larger Hawkins’ Family Garden, which is only open to the public during seasonal festivals four times per year.
 The Mayfield Garden includes a water garden, a huge collection of maple trees and many follies to explore.
 The Hawkins’ Family Garden also features an English Box Hedge Maze.